Winterthur

 More public gardens than anywhere else in the country.

-Philadelphia has over 30 public gardens, arboreta, and historic landscapes, all located within 30 miles of Philadelphia.
+Philadelphia is home to 38 public gardens, arboreta, and historic landscapes, all located within 30 miles of Center City.

 When planning your next visit to Philadelphia, be sure to spend a day exploring nature in our region.
 No matter the season, America’s Garden Capital boasts some of the best outdoor activities in the greater Philadelphia area.